 As the Program Director since 2006, Paul is responsible for the thousands of school kids and hundreds of summer guests visiting the Lodge each year and like most Lodgies enjoys not being pigeonholed.
 His position offers fun challenges and constant diversity that keeps things exciting.

 With a Yamnuska Mountain Skills semester, an Adventure Guide Diploma, and a Bachelor of Tourism Management from Thompson Rivers University under his belt, Paul brings a wealth of experience to his position.
-Before coming to the Lodge, he was former Director of the Federation of Mountain Clubs and a Director for the Canadian Avalanche Centre.
+Paul also serves as a volunteer on the board of directors for Avalanche Canada and the BC Camps Association and is a past board member of the Federation of Mountain Clubs of BC.

 When Paul isn’t at the Lodge, coaching hockey and skiing, or spending time taking his family on adventures, Paul can be found on one of his bikes (the collection is growing).
 But, while he grew up on a BMX bike, and was an early member of North Vancouver’s mountain biking scene, today he is just as happy exploring backwoods logging roads as he is on buff single tracks.